-The fishery attained a score of 80 or more against each of the MSC Principles and did not score less than 60 against any MSC Criteria.
+The three 'Free School' UoCs defined within this report attained a score of 80 or more against each of the MSC Principles and did not score less than 60 against any MSC Criteria.

-It is therefore determined that the Echebastar Indian Ocean Purse Seine Skipjack, Yellowfin and Bigeye Tuna Fishery should be certified according to the Marine Stewardship Council Principles and Criteria for Sustainable Fisheries.
+It is therefore determined that the three 'Free School' UoCs within the Echebastar Indian Ocean Purse Seine Skipjack, Yellowfin and Bigeye Tuna Fishery defined within this report should be certified according to the Marine Stewardship Council Principles and Criteria for Sustainable Fisheries.

-Following this decision by the assessment team, and review by stakeholders and peer-reviewers, the determination will be presented to FCl's decision-making entity that this fishery has passed its assessment and should be certified.
+Following this decision by the assessment team, and review by stakeholders and peer-reviewers, the determination has been presented to FCI's decision-making entity that the three Free School UoCs within this fishery and defined within this report have passed its assessment and should be certified.